Medical Issues and Immediate Safety

 What if I’ve been drinking/doing drugs?
 Will I get in trouble if I go to the hospital or talk to the police?

-In most cases the police and medical personnel are going to be more concerned about your assault than any activities you were involved in at the time.
-This also applies to reporting with the school.
+In most cases, no. The police and medical personnel should be more concerned about your assault than any activities you were involved in at the time.
+This also applies to reporting to the school.
 Please do not hesitate to get help just because you were drinking or using drugs.
+Please see the Good Samaritan Policy for more information. southwestern.edu/live/files/2038-good-samaritan-policy

 How would I know if I’ve been drugged?